-Arches have been an enduring structural form of traditional, Gothic and Renaissance architecture since the Romans brought them to prominence some 2000 years ago.
-The arch is one of the oldest structural elements of traditional architecture and appears in two typical forms: the rigid masonry arch constructed from natural stones or bricks or the flexible arch constructed from wood, bamboo and reed bunches.
+Arches have been an enduring structural form of traditional, Gothic, and Renaissance architecture since the Romans brought them to prominence some 2000 years ago.
+The arch is one of the oldest structural elements of traditional architecture and appears in two typical forms: the rigid masonry arch constructed from natural stones or bricks or the flexible arch constructed from wood, bamboo, and reed bunches.
 Let’s flip the history revealing the timeless beauty of the arch.

 Arched structures do not belong only to historical architecture, as they are still present today.
-Although their forms and materials are often different from the past, the great works of contemporary architecture that begun in the past are still in progress.
+Although their forms and materials are often different from the past, the great works of contemporary architecture that began in the past are still in progress.
 Let’s explore how arches evolved from significant structural elements to captivating interior design details.

 The Arch as Structural Elements